PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 3)  cd to or open the portmidi directory

-4)  start or click on the portmidi.dsw workspace
+4)  start or click on the portmidi.sln workspace

 5)  the following projects exist within this workspace:
     - portmidi (the PortMidi library)
     - pm_dll (the dll library used to close midi ports on program exit)
     - porttime (a small portable library implementing timer facilities)
     - test (simple midi I/O testing)
-	- multithread (an example illustrating low-latency MIDI processing using a dedicated low-latency thread)
+    - midithread (an example illustrating low-latency MIDI processing using a dedicated low-latency thread)
     - sysex (simple sysex message I/O testing)
     - latency (uses porttime to measure system latency)
+    - midithru (an example illustrating software MIDI THRU)
+    - qtest (a test of the new multicore-safe queue implementation)

 6)  verify that all project settings are for Win32 Debug release:
     - type Alt-F7
     - highlight all three projects in left part of Project Settings window;
     - "Settings For" should say "Win32 Debug"

 7)  use Build->Batch Build ... to build everything in the project